SYSTEM OPERATION PERMIT AND

 WATER MANAGEMENT PLAN UPDATE

-to the resumption of proceedings before the State Office of Administrative Hearings (SOAH).
+On Tuesday, February 16, 2015, a hearing to review the updated permit and WMP was reconvened before the State Office of Administrative Hearings (SOAH).

 without the costly and time-consuming construction of new reservoirs.
 The permit will allow the BRA to use naturally occurring flows in the basin and return flows from wastewater

 treatment plants in conjunction with the water supply in its 11 existing reservoirs.